History of Suresnes: 1910s

 During the same decade, writer Charles-Albert Cingria enjoyed visiting family members in Suresnes: "They were relatives of mine, charming and fine people, who were employed in a wagon house in Suresnes.
 It was a joy for me to go and see them [...].
 We talked, laughed, and had a great time.
 In the evenings, before parting, we'd still have blond aperitifs at La Belle-Gabrielle.
 Writer Léon Werth was more critical of the influx of Parisians to the town bordering Mont Valérien: "Suresnes is spoiled by Paris.
 Parisians come here as if it were a tourist destination.
 It's like a Cook agency for shopkeepers and midinettes organizing Suresnes Sundays.
 There are vast, solemn refectories for first-class travelers and well-known restaurants where, sometimes between shadows, Second Empire courtiers and car thieves dine."

 Germain Bazin, a member of the Institut, lived in Suresnes for many years and is honored by a square in front of the Château de la Grève.
 In reality, it's a small Napoleon III-style townhouse built in 1867 by Duttenhoffer for the Meillassoux brothers, dyers from Suresnes.
 It owes its name to a strike that took place shortly before its construction, due to the 1867 Universal Exhibition, which caused prices to rise.
-Today, it houses the municipal social affairs department and the cellar of the town hall.
+Today, it houses the municipal social affairs department and the town hall's cellar.